mala-project/malaWeb/README.md

 # Todos
+Goals for V1.1 are:
 - Create an environment.yml, as the app will most likely be installed in conda venv
 - Rework "edit" and "reset" button
+- Implement a different visualization (opposed to plotlys 3D scatter plot) like CrystalToolkit (https://github.com/materialsproject/crystaltoolkit).
+Scatterplots have their limits f.e. in accuracy (not voxel) and performance of big datasets
+- optimize Dash callbacks --> f.e. further implement the newly introduced patch-methods;
+- reduce Panda Dataframe iterations f.e. in Plot-Slicing --> better DF filtering